+The subject property does not meet this criterion.
 Staff conducted research at the A.K.
 Smiley Library Heritage Room and through newspaper.com.
-The table (shown below) lists the residents associated with the subject property based on the information obtained from the City Directories located at the A.K.
+The corresponding Historical Inventory Sheet from 1992, indicates the property was previously addressed 208 Bellevue Avenue and 110 Bellevue Avenue prior to 1981.
+The City's Directories begin to list the subject property in 1929.
+The table (shown below) lists the residents associated with the primary dwelling based on the information obtained from the City Directories located at the A.K.
 Smiley Library's Heritage Room.
-The following names were associated with 1619 Laurel Avenue in the Redlands city directories.